 The hardware requirements for some of the LLM families are shown here:

-Local AI as an Architectural Choice
+Local AI: The Architectural Choice

 Local AI is more about the way it's designed than the features it offers.
 It changes where computation happens, how data is handled, and who controls the execution environment.
 These changes can impact things like trust assumptions, operational constraints, and the types of tasks that can be done comfortably.